PennEcon/DissertationTemplate/README.md

-# DissertationTemplate
+# Penn dissertation template

-This is a template for a Penn Economics/Finance/AppliedEcon dissertation.
+This is a template for a Penn Economics/Finance/AppliedEcon style dissertation.

-The main file is dissertation.tex, and each paper should go in one of the chapterX.tex files.
+The main file is dissertation.tex.
+Include your paper (excluding the preamble, of course), where `chapterX.tex` is currently.

 Check the [university's style guidelines](http://guides.library.upenn.edu/dissertation_manual/formatting) to adjust for changes.